binki/promise-delay-ts/README.md

 # Usage

-This is an ES module which may consume from TypeScript or JavaScript.
+This is an ES module which may consumed from TypeScript or JavaScript.
 Note that if you are consuming it via commonjs `require()`, the function will be available on the `default` export.

 ```ts